MolecularAI/SMILES-RL/README.md

 ## Installation

-First time, execute the following comand in a console or an Anaconda prompt
+First time, execute the following command in a console or an Anaconda prompt

     conda env create -f SMILES-RL.yml